amckinnell/RubyMineTips/Highlight-Code-for-Keynote.md

 You can invoke your tool using the Find Action command.

-Note: you do something equivalent with an Alfred workflow.
+Note: you can do something equivalent with an Alfred workflow.